anderswong425/RF-Imaging/README.md

     ```

 ## Running the code
-1. Adjust the parameters(frequency, resolution, denoising weight, ...) by editing main.py
+1. Adjust the parameters(frequency, resolution, denoising weight, etc.) by editing main.py

 2. Run the real-time system:
     ```